Huldah-dev/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that prints Hello world followed by a newline to the standard output
+Script that displays a confused smiley